 This article describes the health properties of six herbs and spices and then lists several dishes where they are commonly found.
 For those who like experimenting in the kitchen, we also suggest several types of dishes that go well with each of them.

 Turmeric is known as “the Golden Spice,” thanks to its bright yellow-orange color.
-In addition to being a central spice in numerous Asian dishes, turmeric has been used as a medicine in Ayurveda for at least 4000 years, thanks to its pharmacological and biological activity.
+In addition to being a central spice in numerous Asian dishes, turmeric is an adaptogen that has been used as a medicine in Ayurveda for at least 4000 years, thanks to its pharmacological and biological activity.
 Today, turmeric continues to be used as an herbal medicine for rheumatoid arthritis, chronic anterior uveitis, conjunctivitis, skin cancer, smallpox, chicken pox, wound healing, urinary tract infections, liver ailments, digestive disorders, abdominal pain, colic, and several other conditions.

 Needless to say, turmeric is very high in phenolic compound activity.
 Curcuminoids are found to be natural antioxidants.
 Other natural compounds in turmeric that support health are curcumin and volatile oil, which, together, have been found to have antibacterial, antiviral, anti-inflammatory, antitumor, antioxidant, antiseptic, cardioprotective, hepatoprotective, nephroprotective, radioprotective, and digestive activities.